unicode-org/message-format-wg/experiments/stasm/spec/runtime.md

 Variables are resolved eagerly and passed into functions as the data they refer to.
 Implementations must define default matching and formatting functions for input types that they accept.

-## Alias Evaluation
+## Local Variables

-Alias definitions are evaluated lazily, so that other expressions have access to the raw value as well as the function call data.
-In the following example, the `$percentage` alias is defined as call to the `number` function operating on the `$progressFloat` input variable.
+Local variable definitions are evaluated lazily, so that other expressions have access to the raw value as well as the function call data.
+In the following example, the local variable `$percentage` is defined as call to the `number` function operating on the `$progressFloat` input variable.

     {$percentage = {$progressFloat: number style=percent}}

 The implementation must allow other expressions to access the raw value of `$progressFloat`.
-For instance, `progressColor` must be able to access both the variable value as a float, the formatting function name associated with the `$percentage` alias, as well as the `{style: "percent"}` option map.
+For instance, in the example below, `progressColor` must be able to access the value of `$progressFloat` as a float, as well as the fact that the `number` function was used with the `{style: "percent"}` option map.

     [...{$percentage: progressColor}...]